 Millions of people view Costco as a shopping paradise, but that doesn’t make it immune to the scams that plague the rest of the world.

-In fact, at its website, Costco lists 21 scams that currently are making the rounds — which is up from 13 at this time last year.
+In fact, on its website, Costco lists 24 scams that currently are making the rounds — which is up from 13 when we checked in 2021 and 22 in 2023.

 The list of nefarious schemes is as follows:

 - Fraudulent Facebook Offer

 - Fraudulent Satisfaction Survey

 - Texts Regarding Loyalty Reward

 - Free Television